It’s a tough situation that millions of families across the country find themselves in.

 Consider an honors program at a national university.
 Many of these institutions have a full range of undergraduate majors as well as master’s and doctoral programs.
 Plus, they’re known for offering merit aid to attract high-achieving students to their campuses.

 Take out a loan.
 While this isn’t the greatest solution, federal student loans come with fairly low-interest rates (about 5.05%).
 The catch?
 There’s a limit to how much you can borrow and some come with extra fees.
 Parents can borrow additional money from the federal government through a PLUS loan, but at much higher rates: 7.6% last year.
 Private loans should be a last resort since they usually come with the highest interest rates.
-Lenders like Sallie Mae, Citizens, and Wells Fargo offer parent loans and so do some online lenders like College Ave.

 While it may not be a consolation, if you’ve fallen into the “too poor for college, too rich for financial aid” trap, know that you’re not alone.
 Pretty much everyone these days is having a difficult time paying for college.
 But if you’re proactive about applying for financial aid and keep an eye out for tuition discounts, bursaries, and scholarships, you can get a quality education and shave thousands of dollars off the price tag.